 A brief history

-A direct descendant of the bog dog, it was the first breed to be domesticated in the Stone Age.
+A direct descendant of the bog dog (Canis familiaris palustris), it was the first breed to be domesticated during the Stone Age.

-Several thousand years ago, the ancestors of the Pomeranian were medium to large Spitz dogs found in the Arctic region.
-In Iceland, people used them as sled dogs, and they were also sheepdogs and hunting dogs in the far north.
-They were used by the Scandinavian tribes to hunt elk.
+Thousands of years ago, the ancestors of the Pomeranian were Spitz dogs, medium to large in size, found in the Arctic region.
+In Iceland, people used them as sled dogs, in the far north as sheepdogs and hunting dogs, and in Scandinavian tribes for hunting moose.

-Over the following centuries, Spitzes developed alongside humans while adapting to different needs in different regions.
+Over the centuries that followed, Spitz dogs developed alongside humans, while adapting to the different needs of different regions.

-History tells us that they weighed between 30 and 40 pounds (14 to 18 kg) and were mostly light in colour.
-Because of the hard physical work they did, they had a lot of muscle and were very strong.
+History tells us that they weighed between 30 and 40 pounds (14 to 18 kg) and were mostly light-skinned.
+Due to their hard physical labor, they were very muscular and strong.

 The great ancestors of the Pomeranians had a similar look and size to the Keeshond.
 The Keeshond, Samoyed, Pomeranian and other Spitz breeds are all descended from these same dogs.
-Spitzes being lupoids (l’apparence rappelle celle d’un loup), on lui a donné le nom de “chien-loup”, qui est un diminutif du “loulou” de Poméranie.
+Spitzes being lupoids (its appearance is reminiscent of a wolf), it was given the name “wolf-dog”, which is a diminutive of the “Pomeranian” “loulou”.

-Some migrated to southern Europe, specifically to Germany.
+Some migrated to southern Europe, and more specifically to Germany.

 The classification of the Pomeranian as a German Spitz in the FCI countries is interesting.
-As various offshoots began to develop, Pomerania was reduced to a smaller size in a specific European region that used to be called “Pomerania” (this region is now near the Baltic Sea and covers parts of modern Germany and Poland).
+As various offshoots began to develop, Pomerania was reduced to a smaller size, in a specific European region that was formerly called ‘Pomerania’ (this region is now near the Baltic Sea and covers parts of modern sections of Germany and Poland).

 Spitz by Thomas Gainsborough around 1765